fengshuai0210/fengshuai0210.github.io/publication.md

 ### 2023

+33. *Explore the Gas Cycling in Velocity Map Morphology of Ionized Gas*, 2023 Interstellar physics and Chemistry, 2023.07, Shijiazhuang
-31. *Asymmetric Features in Velocity Map Morphology of Ionized Gas*, SHAO Galaxy Formation Workshop, 2023.06, Shanghai
+32. *Asymmetric Features in Velocity Map Morphology of Ionized Gas*, SHAO Galaxy Formation Workshop, 2023.06, Shanghai
+31. *Simulating the Scientific Image of Intergral Field Spectrograph in CSST*, CSST Workshop on Scientific Data Processing Systems and Science Teams, 2023.05, Quanzhou
 30. *The Suppression of Star Formation in Galaxy Pairs*, 2022 Star Formation and Nuclear Activity in Galaxies, 2023.03, Nanjing

 ### 2022